 🔪Instructions

-- Mix together the flour mixture.
-In a shallow mixing bowl, whisk together 1 cup of all-purpose flour with the cornstarch, salt, black pepper, paprika, and garlic powder.
+In a mixing bowl, whisk together 1 cup of flour with the cornstarch, salt, black pepper, paprika, and garlic powder.

-- Make the beer batter.
-In a separate shallow mixing bowl, whisk together 1 cup of all-purpose flour with the baking soda, lager beer, and egg white.
+In a separate bowl, whisk together 1 cup of flour with the baking soda, lager beer, and egg white.

-- Air fry.
-Cook the air fryer haddock for 10-15 minutes, flipping at the halfway point.
+Step 4: Place the haddock in a parchment-lined air fryer basket or tray.
+Lightly spray each fish filet with cooking spray.
+Cook for 10-15 minutes, flipping halfway.
 When ready, the haddock will be golden brown on the outside and flaky in the center.
-If using a thermometer, the internal temperature of the haddock should read 145 degrees F.

 💭Recipe FAQs

-This can happen for a number of reasons, but it's likely the air fryer was not set to a hot enough temperature, the fish was overlapping and not in a single layer, or they weren't sprayed with cooking spray.
-In order to get a nice crispy, beer-battered breading, it is essential to do all three of these things!
+This can happen for several reasons, but it's likely the air fryer was not set to a hot enough temperature, the fish was overlapping and not in a single layer, or they weren't sprayed with cooking spray.
+To get a nice crispy, beer-battered breading, it is essential to do all three of these things!
 Skipping or altering any of them will alter the results.

 Yes.
 I prefer to use parchment paper because I find the haddock is less likely to stick, but aluminum foil is a fine substitution.
 Avoid using things like wax paper - they are not meant to withstand high heat and will melt.